-The length of the lease term can be with fixed term or without fixed term.
-The usual choice is the lease agreement with fixed term (if it is agreed between the parties that the agreement is without fixed term, the legal maximum limit is 30 years).
+The length of a lease term can be with a fixed term or nonfixed term.
+The usual choice is a lease agreement with a fixed term (in case it is agreed between the parties that the agreement is without a fixed term, the legal maximum limit is of 30 years).